xzl01/ghc/docs/users_guide/using-warnings.rst

     :reverse: -Wno-deferred-out-of-scope-variables
     :category:

+    :since: 8.0

     Warn when a deferred out-of-scope variable is encountered.

 .. ghc-flag:: -Wpartial-type-signatures
-    :shortdesc: warn about holes in partial type signatures when :ghc-flag:`-XPartialTypeSignatures` is enabled.
+    :shortdesc: warn about holes in partial type signatures when :extension:`PartialTypeSignatures` is enabled.
 Not applicable when
-        :ghc-flag:`-XPartialTypesignatures` is not enabled, in which case errors are generated for such holes.
-See :ref:`partial-type-signatures`.
+        :extension:`PartialTypeSignatures` is not enabled, in which case errors are generated for such holes.
     :type: dynamic
     :reverse: -Wno-partial-type-signatures
     :category:

+    :since: 7.10

+    :default: on

     Determines whether the compiler reports holes in partial type signatures as warnings.
-Has no effect unless :ghc-flag:`-XPartialTypeSignatures` is enabled, which controls whether
+Has no effect unless :extension:`PartialTypeSignatures` is enabled, which controls whether
     errors should be generated for holes in types or not.
 See :ref:`partial-type-signatures`.

-    This warning is on by default.

 .. ghc-flag:: -fhelpful-errors
     :shortdesc: Make suggestions for mis-spelled names.